openGDA/gda-core/documentation.gda/GDA_Developer_Guide/source/config.rst

        <property name="local" value="true" />
    </bean>

-Note: gda.data.ObservablePathConstructor does not support Java property, only support GDA-specific template in implementation.
-That is to say that it will not correctly interpret ${gda.data.scan.datawriter.datadir} property, you have to put the value of this property in the Spring configuration above, e.g. /dls/i21/data/$year$/$visit$/spool/gdaterminal.log instead.
+Note: ``gda.data.ObservablePathConstructor`` does not support Java properties, only GDA-specific templates in implementation.
+That is to say, it will not correctly interpret  aproperty such as ``${gda.data.scan.datawriter.datadir}``.
+Instead, you have to put the value of this property in the Spring configuration above, e.g. ``/dls/i21/data/$year$/$visit$/spool/gdaterminal.log``.

-Note that the InputTerminalAdapter receives the commands typed into *all* clients' terminals (via the command server).
+Note: the ``InputTerminalAdapter`` receives the commands typed into *all* clients' terminals (via the command server).